barchart/push-notifications-public/packages/sdk-js/docs/content/api/paths.md

 **Status Code**: 200

-> Device has been registered.
+> A notification has been sent.

 **Content Type**: <code>application/json</code>